melmel27/comakery/README.md

 ## Wallet Account Address Managers

+The contract is configured to expect these wallets:
+* Token Reserve Admin Wallet - Passed as a parameter to the contract when it is initially created
+* Hot Wallet - Any address used by an administrator to initially distribute tokens.
+These might have other contract administrator privileges but probably should not.
+There can also be multiple hot wallets.

 When the token smart contract is deployed the contract is configured with a treasury reserve admin that receives all of the initial tokens for the smart contract.
 The wallet account address holding all of the initially issued tokens should not have any admin roles associated with them.